 Some of these acquisitions, and the products they made, such as Bridgeport insecticides, Good-Aire (an air freshener) and Melodie (a fabric brightener) were organised into the Home Products Division of Shulton in 1961.
 This division also marketed some toiletries sold in supermarkets and was responsible for pharmaceuticals developed by Colfax Laboratories.

 The 1957 purchase of Tecnique, Inc. allowed Shulton to market products in the highly competitive home permanent and hair dye markets that was booming in the 1950s.
-Shulton added to the Technique range with Tecnique Shampoo (1962); Tecnique Cream Rinse (1962); Tecnique Curl Spray (1962); Tecnique Silver-Tone (1962) for gray hair; Pretty Perm (1962), a colour conditioning home permanent; Set ’n Forget (1964); and That’s My Color!
+Shulton added to the Technique range with Tecnique Shampoo (1962); Tecnique Cream Rinse (1962); Tecnique Curl Spray (1962); Tecnique Silver-Tone (1962) for grey hair; Pretty Perm (1962), a colour conditioning home permanent; Set ’n Forget (1964); and That’s My Color!
 (1966), a shampoo-in hair colouring.

 Most Shulton products released before 1960 sold in the lower end of the cosmetics and toiletry markets where margins were low.
 Shulton made a move into the higher priced segment of the men’s toiletry market when it introduced the York Town range of men’s toiletries in 1960 made up of a shave lotion, cologne and talcum, with an aerosol deodorant and body talc added in 1962.